 SDLMI fidelity of implementation.
-Over the course of the project, refinements were made to the SDLMI Teacher Fidelity Measure (2015), with a pilot version being used in 2015-16.
-Data from the pilot version in 2015-16 were used to update the tool that was used in 2016-17 and 2017-18.
+Over the course of the project, refinements were made to the Shogren, Wehmeyer, Antosh, and Naoom (2015), with a pilot version being used in 2015 to 2016.
+Data from the pilot version in 2015 to 2016 were used to update the tool that was used in 2016 to 2017 and 2017 to 2018.
 The SDLMI Teacher Fidelity Measure was designed in consultation with experts in implementation fidelity to align with the dimensions associated with effective measurement of fidelity: adherence, exposure, quality, participant responsiveness, and program differentiation.
-The teacher and observer (used by coaches in RI) versions of the tool were developed to parallel each other so that they could be used during coaching conversations to promote problem solving related to issues of implementation (Hagiwara et al., in press).
-Our focus in the present analysis was on teacher-reported fidelity perceptions; however, future work is needed to explore coaches' ratings of fidelity, the association of these ratings with teacher ratings, and the impact of these ratings on student outcomes (see Discussion).
-During 2016-17 and 2017-18, teachers reported on their fidelity at three time points during each year, aligned with coaching observations.
+The teacher and observer (used by coaches in RI) versions of the tool were developed to parallel each other so that they could be used during coaching conversations to promote problem solving related to the issues of implementation (Hagiwara et al., in press).
+Our focus in the present analysis was on teacher-reported fidelity perceptions; however, future work is needed to explore coaches' ratings of fidelity, the association of these ratings with teacher ratings, and the impact of these ratings on student outcomes (see "Discussion" section).
+During 2016 to 2017 and 2017 to 2018, teachers reported on their fidelity at three time points during each year, aligned with coaching observations.
 The SDLMI Teacher Fidelity Measure included five items unique to each Phase of the SDLMI, designed to assess adherence, exposure, and quality of implementation for each of the Teacher Objectives associated with the SDLMI and responsiveness of students to the Student Questions, along with the degree to which the aligned Educational Supports were used appropriately.
-Teachers rated items on a four-point scale (0 = not at all, 1 = somewhat, 2 = mostly, 3 = mostlycompletely).
+Teachers rated items on a four-point scale (0 = not at all, 1 = somewhat, 2 =mostly, 3 = completely).
 Sample items for the Teacher Objectives aligned with Student Question 1 included: "Did the student identify what they want to learn (i.e., identify strengths and needs, communicate preferences, interests, beliefs, and values, prioritize needs)?"
 The measure also included a checklist to indicate which specific Educational Supports were used, as well as an open response item for additional notes or comments.
 For analysis purposes, we calculated average fidelity scores across the five items for each phase and conceptualized the expected level of fidelity to be around the average of the scale, given the complexity of the SDLMI activities.